The book Farmacology (Amazon Associate Link) by Daphne Miller, M.D, helped me connect a lot of dots recently.

 One idea of Miller’s was of particular interest to me: “…we are not simply nourished by the soil, we are the soil.”
-I found it interesting because we often view ourselves as existing outside of nature–fighting against it in many cases–but the truth is, we are deeply connected to it.
+I found it interesting because we often view ourselves as existing outside of nature – fighting against it in many cases.
+But the truth is, we are deeply connected to it.
 We are nature, no matter how much we try to deny it.

 And it turns out that agriculture has a lot in common with our health care system too.
-The term “factory medicine” has been used to describe the similarities between big-Ag and big-Med.
-Rather than treating individuals as whole systems, we create protocols and best practices and then apply them broadly.
-Likewise, many people use supplements they way big-Ag uses fertilizers–to correct insufficiencies on a short-term basis, without correcting the underlying imbalance (often, a poor diet).
+The term “factory medicine” has been used to describe the similarities between Big-Ag and Big-Med.
+Rather than treating individuals as whole systems, we create protocols and best practices, and then apply them broadly.
+Likewise, many people use supplements the way Big-Ag uses fertilizers – to correct insufficiencies on a short-term basis, without correcting the underlying imbalance (often, a poor diet).

 But human beings are not closed systems.
 And neither is nature.

-Our reductionist view of health has led us to treat single symptoms, ignoring the fact that our bodies are part of a much larger ecosystem.
-The author shares my belief that “…pretty much every large, well-designed, randomized study has shown that supplements do little to improve health or prevent disease–and in some instances may make things worse.”
+Our reductionist view of health has led us to treat single symptoms, ignoring the fact that our bodies are part of a much larger, more complex ecosystem.
+The author shares my belief that “…pretty much every large, well-designed, randomized study has shown that supplements do little to improve health or prevent disease – and in some instances, may make things worse.”

-As we move toward self-care as a preventive health care strategy, using it as a tool to reduce health care costs and improve quality of life, we have a significant opportunity in front of us.
+As we move toward the idea that self-care is a powerful preventive health care strategy, used to reduce health care costs and improve quality of life, we have a significant opportunity in front of us.